Shortcuts

 • Reverse color blindness test

 Color vision deficient people have a tendency to better night vision and, in some situations, they can perceive variations in luminosity that color-sighted people could not.
-Only color blind people can actually read what is written in the picture below...
-That means, if you fail the test, you probably have the full range of color sensitivity that is attributed to color-sighted people. (highlight answer: NO)
+In fact, most color blind people can easily read what is written in the picture below...
+That means, if you fail the test, you probably have the full range of color sensitivity that is attributed to color-sighted people.
+Anyway, this test is not to be considered by itself sufficient to determinate defective color vision.

 reverse color test